nickalai/Elixir/Blog-6.md

 end
 ```

 At this point the list should be fully sorted!
-(Visit the 'Source Code' folder for the entire program)
+(Source code can be found [here](Source%20Code/SortingAlgorithm/sort.ex))

 **First Posted: 11/27/18**